praveentn/ds___r__kaggle_titanic/samples/interval_estimate_ny_house_price/README.md

 # PROBLEM

-Come up with an interval estimate for the prices of houses in NY suburb.
+Come up with an interval estimate for the prices of houses in NY suburb with a confidence level of 95%.

 Given 'NY_house.csv'